 5G wireless needs fiber, and lots of it

 5G mobile networks will significantly affect both the wireless side (obviously!) and the wireline side of the global network infrastructure, as airborne bits jump to and from terrestrial wireline networks.
-In a previous post, I summarized the main aspirational performance goals1 of 5G, which are listed below.
+In a previous post, I summarized the main aspirational performance goals of 5G, which are listed below.
 These formidable network performance goals are heavily predicated on the availability of fiber, and lots of it, to the cell sites.

 - Up to 1000 times increased in bandwidth, per unit area